dagraham/etm-dgraham/README.md

           id:
           pw:
           server:

+        # queries: A dictionary with short query "keys" and
+        # corresponding "query" values.
+Each "query" must be one
+        # that could be entered as the command in query view.
+Keys
+        # can be any short string other than 'u', 'c' or 'l'
+        # which are already in use.
+        queries:
+          # unfinished tasks ordered by location
+          td: c l -q equals itemtype - and ~exists f
+          # usedtimes by i[0:1], month and i[1:2] with d
+          ut: u i[0:1]; MMM YYYY; i[1:2] -a d
+          # composite by i[0:1], month and i[1:2] with u and d
+          ct: c i[0:1]; MMM YYYY; i[1:2] -a u, d
+          # items with an "@u" but missing the needed "@i"
+          mi: exists u and ~exists i

 Note that in the 'dictionary' entries above, the components must be indented.
 E.g., the illustrative alert entry would be: